Ansh200618/Airplane-Management-System/README.md

 ## 📝 Project Overview

 The **Airplane Management System** is a C++ console-based project designed to simulate airport flight management operations.
-It allows administrators to **add, view, update, and manage flights**, assign runways, display weather conditions, and save flight data to a file for record-keeping.
+It allows administrators to **add, view, update, and manage flights, assign runways, display weather conditions, and save flight data*" to a file for record-keeping.

 This project demonstrates the practical application of **Object-Oriented Programming (OOP)** concepts such as classes, inheritance, encapsulation, and abstraction.
 It also showcases the use of **file handling**, **randomization**, and **data structures** (like vectors) to manage dynamic lists of flights efficiently.